chutter/FilterZone/README.md

 ```

 3) Next, read the tree file into R, where the read.tree function from ape works to read in trees from ASTRAL-III.
+Alternatively, the file path to the tree file can be input directly into the "tree" parameter in the anomalyZone function and the function will read the tree.

 ```r